Samba Lessons in Toronto

 First of all, we do not work with Semesters.
 Instead, we have a system where we create a Personalized Dance Program that is designed to fit your needs and goals.
 We also make sure that it fits a schedule that works for you.

-The program includes a mix of private lessons, group lessons, and practice party lessons.
+The program includes either privates only or a mix of private lessons and group lessons.
 To explain each, the private lessons are where the dance instructor works on such details as your footwork, your lead/follow skills, musicality, and technique.
-The of group lessons is for you to learn the dance steps allowing less time in the privates to fix any of the details.
-The practice parties are there for you to put into practice what you have learned in the privates and the groups.
+The group lessons are for you to learn the dance steps allowing less time in the privates to fix any of the details.

 Below you will see a video of Samba dancing.
 Dancing as a couple does differ from the Brazilian dance where you are dancing solo.
 But, if you want to watch more videos for Samba and other dance styles, then click on Access Ballroom YouTube Channel.